-Fidante has delegated investment decisions for the purposes of selecting, retaining or realising investments for the Fund to Alphinity who operates the Fund in accordance with the investment management agreement.
-Fidante's parent Challenger Limited is a member of The PRI Association (PRI), a leading promoter of responsible investment practices supported by the United Nations.
+Fidante has delegated investment decisions for the purposes of selecting, retaining or realising investments for the Fund to Merlon who operates the fund in accordance with the investment management agreement.
+Fidante's parent Challenger Limited is a member of the PRI Association (PRI), a leading promoter of responsible investment practices supported by the United Nations.
 Fidante incorporates consideration of environmental, social and governance considerations when selecting, appointing and monitoring investment managers.
 Fidante does not adhere to any particular set of labour standards, environmental, social and ethical considerations.

-Alphinity may, from time to time, take into account labour standards or environmental, social or ethical considerations when selecting, retaining or realising investments.
-As a recognised signatory of the PRI, Alphinity incorporates environmental, social and corporate governance factors (ESG) into its fundamental research process, as it believes taking these factors into consideration may deliver superior risk-adjusted returns over time.
+As a signatory to the PRI, Merlon incorporates environmental, social and corporate governance factors (ESG) into its fundamental research process, as it believes taking these factors into consideration may deliver superior risk-adjusted returns over time.